ericspinder/notionds/README.md

         Booleans:
     com.notionds.logging.enableMask - Enables masking for sensitive parts of SQL statements, note that this is very implementation specific, default is true but only masks 'DUAL' unless a String option is set

+#### com.notionds.datasource.ConnectionSupplier_I
+An interface which allows for a custom database connection classes to be implemented as needed.
+Taken as a queue, the first entry is polled at startup and used as the active connection, the rest are kept in order as failover connections.
+You may also add failover connections ad hoc and all of them are tested, both on entry and upon first use.
+Your application may also manually induce a failover by a public method on the ConnectionPool.

+        the com.notionds.datasource.UsernamePasswordConnectionSupplier class is an immutable implementation which handles typical JDBC database configuration (driver class, username, password, test SQL)

 Typical usage (from unit test):